 Key West

-Driving down the Overseas Highway (US 1) to Key West is a rite of passage for many and an absolute must-do among the top day trips from Fort Lauderdale.
+Driving down the Overseas Highway (US 1) to Key West is a rite of passage for many and an absolute must-do if you’ve got an extra (long!) day to space while in Fort Lauderdale.
 Before you even reach the famed pointy end of the USA’s East Coast, you’ll pass over turquoise waters thanks to a series of bridges that once carried sugar to the mainland.

 The four-hour drive from Fort Lauderdale to the western tip of the Florida Keys is best experienced with the rooftop down as the salty winds race by and the pristine blue sky shines above.
 Nevertheless, the trip is picturesque however you choose to do it.
 Once you’ve arrived, there’s no time to waste; a ton of fun activities and places to visit await.